• Recipes

 When you are in need of comfort food, serve it hot with baked beans or mashed potato and vegetables like roasted carrots & green beans.

-If you make the vegan version this would be great to serve as the main event of a Christmas dinner, alongside these slow cooker roasted potatoes and braised red cabbage with red wine.
+If you make the vegan version this would be great to serve as the main event of a Christmas dinner, alongside these slow cooker roasted potatoes and slow cooker red cabbage.

 Speaking of the holidays, you can also slice it up and serve it as part of a Thanksgiving or Christmas buffet.